 If you are interested in serving on the Board, now is your chance.
-Please contact me scopans@teesd.org or current Board President, Matt Meis at president@teesd.org, to learn about the process and/or nominate yourself or someone you feel would be interested in giving back to our community.
+Please contact me or current Board President, Matt Meis at (president@teesd.org), to learn about the process and/or nominate yourself or someone you feel would be interested in giving back to our community.

-Board meetings are held in the evening on the fourth Thursday of each month and there in an annual one-day retreat.
-Board members also serve on different committees, and many take on other leadership roles during their tenure.
+Board meetings are held in the evening on the fourth Thursday of each month and participate in an annual one-day retreat.
+Each board member also serves on different committees, and many take on other leadership roles during their tenure.